Why, when, and how to get your legal will and testament written for your peace of mind and your loved ones.

 A will is a legal document that sets forth your wishes regarding distribution of your assets, property, etc and care of minor children (if any).
 To ensure that your wishes are carried out, a will needs to be set forth in writing signed by you and your witnesses.
 It is important to make sure that your will meets the standards as otherwise your instructions may not be carried out.

-- You can opt engage a lawyer that handles will writing services.
-Do check how many will writing cases the lawyer handles per year to gauge the lawyer’s expertise.
+- You can opt engage a lawyer that handles will writing services but do check the competency of the lawyer if they specialize in will writing.

-- You can opt to engage a will writing professional service that specializes in will writing.
-It may often be more cost effective due to it being a specialized service niche.
-Will keeping and trustee services are available.
+- Opting to engage a will writing professional service that specializes in will writing may often be more cost effective and offer will keeping, executor and trustee services.

 Reviewing and Updating